DOMjudge/domjudge/doc/manual/install-judgehost.rst

 Sudo permissions
 ----------------

-``Runguard`` needs to be able to become root for certain operations like changing to the runuser and performing a chroot.
+The judgedaemon uses a wrapper to isolate programs when compiling or running the submissions called ``runguard``.
+This wrapper needs to be able to become root for certain operations like changing to the runuser and performing a chroot.
 Also, the default ``chroot-startstop.sh`` script uses sudo to gain privileges for certain operations.
 There's a pregenerated snippet in ``etc/sudoers-domjudge`` that contains all required rules.
 You can